Forest ecology: Approaches

+Forest pathology

 Community diversity and complexity

 Since trees can grow larger than other plant life-forms, there is the potential for a wide variety of forest structures (or physiognomies).
 The infinite number of possible spatial arrangements of trees of varying size and species makes for a highly intricate and diverse micro-environment in which environmental variables such as solar radiation, temperature, relative humidity, and wind speed can vary considerably over large and small distances.
 In addition, an important proportion of a forest ecosystem's biomass is often underground, where soil structure, water quality and quantity, and levels of various soil nutrients can vary greatly.
 Thus, forests are often highly heterogeneous environments compared to other terrestrial plant communities.
 This heterogeneity in turn can enable great biodiversity of species of both plants and animals.
 Some structures, such as tree ferns may be keystone species for a diverse range of other species.

 A number of factors within the forest affect biodiversity; primary factors enhancing wildlife abundance and biodiversity was the presence of diverse tree species within the forest and the absence of even aged timber management.
 For example, the wild turkey thrives when uneven heights and canopy variations exist and its numbers are diminished by even aged timber management.

 Forest management techniques that mimic natural disturbance events (variable retention forestry) can allow community diversity to recover rapidly for a variety of groups including beetles.